Characters: It's Always Sunny in Philadelphia

 - Bumbling Sidekick: He's The Ditz of the group.
 As a result, when the gang has a scheme, he sometimes manages to screw it up.
 Not that the others don't do their fair share of screwing up.

 - Butt Monkey: Watch any episode of this show.
 Any episode.
 If not him, then Sweet Dee.
 Usually both of them.

 - Caught with Your Pants Down: Multiple times.

 - The Cast Showoff: Charlie, like his actor, can sing and play piano.
 He's also great at ice skating, as Day used to play hockey.

 - Chaotic Stupid: When the gang determined that Charlie is the "Wild Card" of the group, Charlie took it as a cue to go completely insane.
 Not that he had far to go.

-- Chekhov's Gun: Often has some sort of crazy idea, scheme or object that's meaning isn't clear until the very end.
-Ex: "The Nightman Cometh"
+- Chekhov's Gun: Often has some sort of crazy idea, scheme or object that's meaning isn't clear until the very end, as in the episode "The Nightman Cometh."

-- The Chessmaster: Mostly in "Mac bangs Dennis' Mom," but, it's still present.
+- Mostly in "Mac Bangs Dennis' Mom," but it's still present.

 - Cloudcuckoolander: His favorite food?
 "Milk steak".
 Hobby?
 Magnets.
 Likes?
 Ghouls. ("You know, funny little green ghouls?")
 Dislikes?
 People's knees.

 - Cluster F-Bomb: In "A Very Sunny Christmas" Charlie repeatedly screams "DID YOU FUCK MY MOM?!" at a mall Santa, and then takes a bite out of his neck.